DJ Vlad: Early life

-Lyubovny was born in Kyiv, Ukraine (then part of the Soviet Union) to a Russian Jewish family and moved to the United States at the age of five, first living in Springfield, Massachusetts before his family settled down in San Mateo, California.
-Lyubovny became interested in hip hop in his youth when N.W.A released their debut album.
+Lyubovny was born in Kyiv, Ukraine (then part of the Soviet Union) to a Russian Jewish family and moved to the United States at the age of five, first living in Springfield, Massachusetts, before his family settled down in San Mateo, California.
+He grew up in the Bay Area and became interested in hip hop in his youth when N.W.A released their debut album.
+He went to university at UC Berkeley graduating in Computer Science and Engineering.